 Men frequently engage in extramarital affairs in order to bolster their ego.
 They may begin to doubt their abilities to attract individuals of the other sex after being in a long marriage.
 Others are just motivated by the excitement of the hunt.

 Low self-esteem appears to be a key factor in male infidelity and affairs, as they need reassurance that they are still part of the competition.
-Someone’s attention and acknowledgement help them feel unique and confident, and they get the impression that they’ve still got it.
+Someone’s attention and acknowledgment help them feel unique and confident, and they get the impression that they’ve still got it.

 More Reading: How Much Sex Should I Be Having?